steve-cm/RaaS/README.md

 - cc_token represents your payment method and cannot be retrieved later, do not lose it.
 - active_date is a unix timestamp (UTC) representing when this card completes the approval stage.
 It is not usable until this time.
+- In the sandbox environment the credit card registration delay is set to 5 minutes.
+The registration delay will remain longer in the production environment.
+In both cases, the duration of the delay will be reflected in active_date.